AlexDeveloperUwU/miniprojects/codewars/string-to-camel-case/README.md

-# Título del Kata realizado:
-Convert string to camel case
+# Convert string to camel case

-## Descripción del Kata realizado:
 Complete the method/function so that it converts dash/underscore delimited words into [camel casing](https://en.wikipedia.org/wiki/Camel_case).
 The first word within the output should be capitalized **only** if the original word was capitalized (known as Upper Camel Case, also often referred to as Pascal case).
 The next words should be always capitalized.

 ### Examples